-It should be noted that individual extern sites have the right to determine entry requirements for their program(s);

-2. The College reserves the right to determine individual student eligibility for attendance based on academic standing, clinical evaluations, and other indicators of performance.
+- 1. It should be noted that individual extern sites have the right to determine entry requirements for their program(s); - 2.
+The College reserves the right to determine individual student eligibility for attendance based on academic standing, clinical urs urs urs urs urs evaluations, and other indicators of performance.